edsml-jmy23/jadeygouf.github.io/index.md

 [**Undergraduate Dissertation : From discourses to emotions: A Twitter data-driven study of environmental worry using deep neural networks.📱**](/pdf/undergrad_diss.pdf)
 <br>
 My final-year dissertation aimed to investigate the discourses surrounding the climate crisis and its emotions, adopting an interdisciplinary approach that integrated sentiment analysis to offer deeper insights into climate psychology.
 A Twitter dataset containing over 40,000 English-written tweets, collected over four months, was pre-processed for this study.
 Employing the Long Short-Term Memory model (LSTM), this study analyzed interpersonal expressions related to climate change, with a particular focus on negative emotive content.

-The results of this investigation indicated that environmental worry was the most prevalent form of emotion expressed on Twitter about climate change, encompassing a range of multifaceted expressions.
-Additionally, the vocabulary used in tweets containing negative or positive emotional content differed significantly.
-Consequently, this research offered valuable insights into developing effective online communication strategies to inspire pro-climate action.

 <img src="images/undergrad_diss.png?raw=true" style="width: 90%; height: auto;">
 ![](https://img.shields.io/badge/Language-Python-3776AB?logo=python&logoColor=white)